jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 *A, B, C and D share an aspect: they represent the same object.
 E represents another object:*
 ![](images/Symbol%20Language%20(2004).061.png)

 In that sense the lines have no particular direction.
-However, the direction of lines might matter as might become apparent in later subjects.
+However, the direction of lines might matter as may become apparent in later subjects.
 It is of the essence to see that one symbol is pointing to the other.
 There are rules that determine the direction of lines.

 #### Access Symbols